University Police Bicycle Program

 - Contact with the community increases with the bicycling officers being more approachable than those in automobiles.

-The University of Tennessee of Chattanooga Police Department has, within the past two years, made great strides to reinstitute the police bicycle patrol program.
+The University of Tennessee of Chattanooga Police Department has made great strides to reinstitute the police bicycle patrol program.
 Putting police officers on bikes is an old concept dating back to around 100 years.
 The New York Police Department stated bike patrols in an effort to offset the costs of mounted police.
 Bicycles are less expensive and easier to maintain then horses and the same is true for the modern police vehicle.
 Over the past decade bike patrol programs have made a huge resurgence due to their increased effectiveness in highly populated areas.

-Bike patrol programs have many advantages.
-It makes an officer more approachable, without the car doors and windows creating a barrier between the officer and the public and allows for more informal interactions.
+Bike patrol programs have many advantages: an officer becomes more approachable, without the car doors and windows creating a barrier between the officer and the public and allows for more informal interactions.
 This approachability augments the University of Tennessee at Chattanooga’s commitment towards community policing.
 The bicycle also attracts young people to Officers, which creates a learning situation for safe riding practices.

 A bicycle also has access to areas that a car doesn’t, such as trails, side yards and alleys.
 This broadens our patrol abilities especially when it comes to pursuing suspects who are on foot.
 A bicycle is also less obtrusive and more low-key then a patrol car.
 This allows an Officer to approach a situation without being observed and without as great an interruption in “normal” activity then a car.